felleslosninger/eidas-demo-countries/README.md

 To test go to: http://eidas-demo-ca:8080/SP and choose SP Country: CA and Citizen Country: CB.
-Then select "Do not request" in section "Requested core attributes" and show natural person and click as optional the 4 required attributes.
+Then select "Do not request" in section "Requested core attributes" and show natural person and click as optional or mandatory the 4 required attributes.
 Then next until reach idp.
 Users are listed in <tomcat>/eu-config/idp/user.properties folder in the docker container on format <username>=<passord>.
 You may start with dim=dim.

 Country CA is on port 8080 and Country CB is on port 8081.